thibaut-neoledge/azure-docs.fr-fr/articles/connectors/connectors-create-api-github.md

 <properties
 pageTitle="GitHub | Microsoft Azure"
-description="Créez des applications logiques avec Azure App Service.
-GitHub est un servie d’hébergement de dépôt Git sur le web.
-Il offre toutes les fonctionnalités distribuées de contrôle de révision et de gestion du code source (SCM) de Git, ainsi que ses propres fonctionnalités." services="logic-apps" documentationCenter=".net,nodejs,java" authors="msftman" manager="erikre" editor="" tags="connectors" />
+description="Create Logic apps with Azure App service.
+GitHub is a web-based Git repository hosting service.
+It offers all of the distributed revision control and source code management (SCM) functionality of Git as well as adding its own features." services="logic-apps"
+documentationCenter=".net,nodejs,java"
+authors="msftman"
+manager="erikre"
+editor=""
+tags="connectors" />